 Dr. Jacek Robak

-Jacek joined DTPoland in 2017 as Executive Vice President Business Development, bringing over twenty years of experience in Polish – German economical development and trade support.
+Jacek joined DTPoland in 2017 as Vice President Business Development, bringing over twenty years of experience in Polish – German economical development and trade support.

 He started his career on research positions at the Technical University, Zielona Gora, Poland, Technical University Ilmenau, Germany and Technical University Hamburg-Harburg, Germany.
 (1979-1994).